The Foundation: Pantry Essentials That Get Dinner Started

 Often overlooked and perhaps not given the respect they deserve, beans and legumes, are naturally high in protein and fiber while being low in fat.
 Dried beans are the most economical approach.
 Cook them ahead of time and store them in the fridge.
 Drain and rinse canned beans of the gooey brine they are packed in.
 Make a bean salsa, toss them in a salad or soup, or make them star of the show.

-My list of Top 10 Pantry Essentials 1-5 is here.
+My Top 10 Pantry Essentials from 5-1 is here.

 Book NowBook Now